Short division: Modulo division

 When one is interested only in the remainder of the division, this procedure (a variation of short division) ignores the quotient and tallies only the remainders.
 It can be used for manual modulo calculation or as a test for even divisibility.

 The quotient digits are not written down.

 The following shows the solution (using short division) of 16762109 divided by seven.

 The remainder is zero, so 16762109 is exactly divisible by 7.

+As an automaton

+Given a divisor k, this procedure can be written as a deterministic finite automaton with k states, each corresponding to a possible remainder.
+This implies that the set of numbers divisible by k is a regular language.